utdata/icj-class/bootstrap/bootstrap-class-02.md

 The first thing that Bootstrap brings us is a [12-column grid setup](https://getbootstrap.com/docs/4.0/layout/grid/) to "layout" your page.
 It allows you to define differing column widths for different viewport widths through a series of class names.
 It uses a core CSS feature called "flexbox" to do this.
 (FYI you may read about a newer core CSS feature called CSS Grid that still lags a little in browser adoption, so we'll stick with Bootstrap for now.)

 We are going to start with a `container` div.
-A container centers content in the middle of the page and adjusts the outside margin depending on the viewport width. (`.container-fluid` would go 100% of the page.)
+A container div in Bootstrap centers content in the middle of the page and adjusts the outside margin depending on the viewport width. (`.container-fluid` would go 100% of the page.)

 Add this to `index.html` just under the `<body>` tag: